LatiteScripting/Scripts/README.md

 ## Debugging

 You can [debug your scripts](https://github.com/LatiteScripting/Scripts/tree/master/debugging.md) in Latite Client using Visual Studio.

-## How to get your plugin added
-For now, you can request your plugin to be added in [#beta-chat](https://discord.com/channels/885656043521179680/1058027973065842698) in the Discord server.
-You must have a GitHub repository that contains your plugin.
-Your plugin will **NOT** auto update in this repository for security reasons.
-We will check your code and update it in this repostiory every once in awhile

 ## Using the .plugin command in game
 To install those plugin, run `.plugin install <pluginname>` ingame.
 For example, do `.plugin install chatlogger` to install the ChatLogger plugin.